How to Hire Employees — Checklist

 How do I find an employee?

-Write a job description, start the recruiting process by posting your jobs to social media and post your job on job posting sites.
+Write a job description, start the recruiting process by posting your jobs to social media and post your job on free job posting sites.

 What should I look for when hiring someone?